Headway: What You Need To Know (Complete Review)

 - Couples Counselors

-- The full time parent with a license to practice mental health– Headway being a free resource allows you to make money even if you are only seeing 1-2 clients.
+- The full-time parent with a license to practice mental health —Headway, a free resource —allows you to make money even if you are only seeing 1-2 clients.

-- Private Pay therapist who are struggling to get clients — my recommendation would be to trial one insurance (the highest reimbursement rate) just to help get your practice running.
+- Private Pay therapists who are struggling to get clients: my recommendation is to trial one insurance plan (the highest reimbursement rate) to help get your practice running.
 You can always de-panel off the insurance once you feel you have a solid marketing plan and are attracting OON clients

 - Therapists who do not want to spend a lot of time marketing themselves and advocating for the benefits of working with an OON provider.
 Because lets be real, yes you are going to have to market yourself no matter what, but OON providers have to work harder to get the same sale.

 - Super niche populations where the clientele is already expecting to use their medical insurance.
-For example my first specialty (Concussions and Brain Injury) I was expecting to get referrals as an OON provider from my previous job at a hospital based program.
-I learned quickly that these clients had been using their medical insurance from day one on all things head injury, therefore it was understandable that they expected to continue that trend with mental health.
-Added to the fact that their other medical expenses were/are SUPER expensive so even if they wanted to go OON, many were stretched so thin financially that it did not make sense.
+For example, in my first specialty (Concussions and Brain Injury), I expected to receive referrals as an OON provider from my previous job at a hospital-based program.
+I learned quickly that these clients had been using their medical insurance from day one on all things head injury; it was understandable that they expected to continue that trend with mental health.
+Added to the fact that their other medical expenses were/are SUPER expensive, so even if they wanted to go OON, many were stretched so thin financially that it did not make sense.

 Headway is a great choice for therapists who want help with billing, but it’s only one part of running a successful practice.
 For those who want to attract high-quality clients and build a sustainable, thriving practice, investing in marketing coaching can make all the difference.
 Check out my coaching program tailored specifically for therapists here.